logzio/logz-docs/_source/logzio_collections/_log-sources/alcide.md

 Alcide kAudit is a security service for monitoring Kubernetes audit logs, and easily identifying abnormal administrative activity and compromised Kubernetes resources.

-You can review the Alcide kAudit logs in your security account, including a pre-configured [Alcide dashboard in Logz.io](https://app.logz.io/#/dashboard/security/research/dashboards?) to get you started.
+You can review Alcide kAudit findings in your Logz.io security account, including a pre-configured [Alcide dashboard in Logz.io](https://app.logz.io/#/dashboard/security/research/dashboards?) to get you started.

 #### Configuration

-You can configure a HTTPS API integration with Alcide kAudit.
+You can configure an Alcide kAudit integration that uses the Logz.io HTTPS API.
+The integration can be configured from the kAudit app or kAudit Kubernetes ConfigMap.

-Each alert type requires a separate integration.
-If you plan to send all data to Logz.io, you will need to configure 3 HTTPS API integrations, one per alert type.
+Each finding type requires a separate configuration.
+If you plan to send all kAudit data to Logz.io, you will need to configure 3 HTTPS API integrations, one per finding type.

 For more information on exporting kAudit findings, see the official [Alcide docs](https://alcide.atlassian.net/wiki/spaces/PUB/pages/1466728736/Exporting+kAudit+Findings).